black-signature/frontend-home-task/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `Libraries used`
+### Libraries used
 React, Redux, SASS
 Have used container / component pattern and react hooks.
 No redux-thunk / saga used for this project.

-##Folder Structure
+## Folder Structure
-`actions` - All the action creators and action types `containers` - All containers for the project `components` - All components
+* `actions/` - All the action creators and action types
+* `containers/` - All containers for the project
+* `components/` - All components
-`reducers` - All reducers
+* `reducers/` - All reducers
-`pages` - Main page of the app (Can be scaled to have multiple pages too) `lib` - All 3rd party libraries can go here.
+* `pages/` - Main page of the app (Can be scaled to have multiple pages too)
+* `lib/` - All 3rd party libraries can go here.
 (Library for fetching currency exchange rates (FX Rates))

-##Scope of improvement
+## Scope of Improvement
-- Swap currencies functionality can be implemented
+* Swap currencies functionality can be implemented
-- More error handling can be added when there is no data provided by the FX API
+* More error handling can be added when there is no data provided by the FX API
-- More unit test cases can be added for better code quality purposes.
+* More unit test cases can be added for better code quality purposes.
-- Have used https://exchangeratesapi.io/ for fetching FX rates, not sure about the reliability.
+* Have used https://exchangeratesapi.io/ for fetching FX rates, not sure about the reliability.
 Its free and no registration needed.
-Seems to be working fine :)
+Seems alright.